samreshkr/git_session/README.md

     git config --global user.email "you@example.com"

 "Your Name" is your Github user name without quotes e.g. mygithubusername.
-"you@example.com" is the email ID associated with your Githu acocunt without quotes e.g. myemail@gmail.com
+"you@example.com" is the email ID associated with your Github acocunt without quotes e.g. myemail@gmail.com

 Now you are ready for the session.